Harnessing Your Body's Defenses to Fight Your Cancer

 NewYork-Presbyterian Hospital is a world leader in cancer care and immunotherapy.
 We have a robust clinical research program featuring many clinical trials evaluating new immunotherapies and novel ways of combining immunotherapy with other cancer treatments.
 The only way patients can access these specialized treatments is through these pivotal clinical studies, which are typically found only at academic medical centers such as NewYork-Presbyterian.
 You may be eligible to participate in a clinical trial.

-We provide immunotherapy and conduct clinical trials for patients with all types of cancer at both Weill Cornell Medicine's Sandra and Edward Meyer Cancer Center at NewYork-Presbyterian/Weill Cornell Medical Center and NewYork-Presbyterian Hospital/Columbia University Medical Center's National Cancer Institute-designated Herbert Irving Comprehensive Cancer Center.
+We provide immunotherapy and conduct clinical trials for patients with all types of cancer at both the Weill Cornell Medicine Meyer Cancer Center in Partnership with NewYork-Presbyterian and NewYork-Presbyterian Hospital/Columbia University Medical Center's National Cancer Institute-designated Herbert Irving Comprehensive Cancer Center.
 Examples of our care and our research include:

 Our investigators were involved in the evaluation of several of the immunotherapy drugs that have been approved by the FDA.